Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

 ## Task 1: Clone the repo into your Azure Cloud Shell

+In this task, you will clone the required repository into your Azure Cloud Shell and open the relevant folder in the built-in code editor.

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal. if you are not already in the **Cloud Shell**.

     ![Visual Studio Code Icon](./images/mod03-ai-102-image5.png)